jmfieldman/CombineEx/README.md

 * UIScheduler
 * Quality-of-life Publisher extensions and @Observable integrations

-### Hot vs Cold
+## Hot vs Cold

-One fundamental missing piece in Combine is the lack of semantics around hot vs. cold publishers.
+Combine lacks native semantics around hot vs. cold Publisher types.

 If you are unfamiliar with the distinction: